zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 Sets the voice position of the remote user.

-> This method is valid only for earphones, and is invalid when the speakerphone is enabled.
+> This API is valid only for earphones, and is invalid when the speakerphone is enabled.

 <table>
 <colgroup>